Why Tactics Stop Working at $80K: What $150K Operators Do Instead

 The difference isn’t effort.
 It’s architecture.

 You can hustle to $100K on tactics alone.
-You can’t hustle to $150K—you need infrastructure.
+Most operators don’t reach $150K that way—they need infrastructure.

 If you had to describe your current business in one word, would it be “tactical” (running on disconnected actions) or “systematic” (running on integrated infrastructure)?